Ms. Inglish has performed many psychological & physical evaluations for health agencies, industrial commissions, attorneys and insurers.

 Projective Personality Tests

-- Draw-a-Person or House-Tree-Person: A drawing task that is a projective test in that the client projects personality traits into the drawings.
+- Draw-a-Person or House-Tree-Person: A drawing task that is a projective test in which the client projects personality traits into the drawings.

 - Sentence Completion Test: A test in which the client completes a thought, e.g. "My favorite color is ______________."